Bishop's Stortford railway station

 Bishop's Stortford railway station is on the West Anglia Main Line serving the town of Bishop's Stortford in Hertfordshire, England.
 It is 30 mi 27 chain down the line from London Liverpool Street and is situated between Sawbridgeworth and Stansted Mountfitchet stations.
 Its three-letter station code is BIS.
 The station and all trains serving it are operated by Greater Anglia, including the half-hourly Stansted Express service.

 History

-The station was opened by the Northern and Eastern Railway as a temporary terminus on 16 May 1842, and became a through station on 30 July 1845 when the line was extended through to Norwich.
+The station was opened by the Northern and Eastern Railway as a temporary terminus on 16 May 1842; it became a through station on 30 July 1845 when the line was extended through to Norwich.

-In 1843 the train from London to Bishop's Stortford was timetabled to run at 36 mph, exclusive of stops - the fastest booked run on any English railway at the time.
+In 1843, the train from London to Bishop's Stortford was timetabled to run at 36 mph, exclusive of stops; this is the fastest booked run on any English railway at the time.

 The station site included a large goods yard occupying the land now used for car parking as well as sidings running as far west as the riverside wharves of the Stort Navigation.
 To the east, a small turntable and engine sheds lay on land recently used as a garage and (as of 2012) earmarked for supermarket use.
-During the station's heyday, the station had two signal boxes, "South", located opposite the current building and behind platform 3, and "North", controlling access to the Bishop's Stortford–Braintree branch line.
+During the station's heyday, the station had two signal boxes: South, located opposite the current building and behind platform 3, and North, controlling access to the Bishop's Stortford–Braintree branch line.

-For most of the station's life, four lines passed through it (as opposed to the current three lines); up and down main lines to the west of the now much extended island platform, and a branch line and passing loop (with access to turntable) to the east of the island platform, the northern end of which was located where the footbridge is today.
+For most of the station's life, four lines passed through it, as opposed to the current three lines.
+There were up and down main lines, to the west of the now much extended island platform, with a branch line and passing loop (with access to turntable) to the east of the island platform; the northern end of which was located where the footbridge is today.

 Bishop's Stortford was also a junction station for the cross-country route to Dunmow and Braintree, which opened to passengers on 22 February 1869 and closed on 3 March 1952.
 The line continued in use for freight trains and occasional excursions, closing in stages with the final section to Easton Lodge closing on 17 February 1972.

-The station was the scene of a fatal crash on the last full day of the General Strike of 1926 when a southbound goods train manned by a volunteer crew crashed into the rear of an earlier train sitting in platform two.
+The station was the scene of a fatal crash, on the last full day of the General Strike of 1926, when a southbound goods train operated by a volunteer crew crashed into the rear of an earlier train sitting in platform two.
 The platform canopy was demolished and a waiting passenger killed.